karldaeubel/PenAndPaperFloorplanner/README.md

 ## Features

+- import existing floorplans (image files only)
 - create floorplans by placing corners and walls
 - add doors and windows
 - give rooms a label
 - place and rotate furniture of 4 different generic types
 - load and save floorplans
+- export and print floorplans

 ## Screenshots